 The Pinotti engine proved to be in very good mechanical condition despite having one broken cooling fin (which can easily be seen in the attached images).
 It was also missing its tank and spinner.
 Once again, Lars came to the rescue!
-He established contact with the very talented Swedish modeller, craftsman and model engine restorer Kjell Lindqvist (seen below in 2014 with one of his models), who had recently re-created a pair of Pinotti diesels from original crankcases which he had somehow acquired.
-Kjell had borrowed a complete original engine to use as a pattern, hence having full and accurate details of the missing components for my example.
+He established contact with a very talented Swedish modeller, craftsman and model engine restorer, the late and much-missed Kjell Lindqvist (seen below in 2014 with one of his models).
+Kjell had recently re-created a pair of Pinotti diesels from original crankcases which he had somehow acquired.
+He had borrowed a complete original engine to use as a pattern, hence having full and accurate details of the missing components for my example.
 Imagine my delight and gratitude when Kjell agreed to assist in this project by supplying exact replicas of these components at a purely nominal charge!

 As a result of Kjell's kindness and skill, my new acquisition was soon restored to the condition in which it appears in the attached images.
 Apart from the broken fin plus some of the usual marks of use, it’s now in EXC original condition throughout.
 It was hard for me to adequately express my appreciation to Kjell for his kindness in this regard.
 Moreover, his assistance didn’t stop there – he also provided some very useful images along with additional details about Pinotti himself.
 He thus became a greatly valued colleague, making his untimely death from cancer in 2016 very difficult to accept.